 Isn’t it time we took into consideration the audiences, known and unknown, we have online and started to police our own words and actions and call out others who cross a line?
 Can’t we all use a better language online?
 Surely (mostly) everyone doesn’t use the same language in person that is used online.
 We all need to use the golden rule of social media, use the language you want used on your posts when you post and comment on others.

 Thank you for reading this post; to catch all my posts and be notified as new ones come up please follow me on WordPress.
-I can be found Twitter @robertdekker, @rdmediaottawa and on Facebook at http://tiny.cc/n5l97.
-I can be reached at firstname.lastname@example.org
+I can be found on Twitter @robertdekker & @rdmediaottawa and on Facebook at http://tiny.cc/n5l97.
+If you prefer email, please contact me at firstname.lastname@example.org